Illustration showing two people looking at a screen with a career path arrow pointing to the future.

 3. Showcase Technical Skills

-UX leader at Google One, Stephen Gay, emphasizes the importance of storytelling in portfolios.
+UX leader at Google One, Stephen Gay, shows how important good storytelling is in portfolios.

 Show Hide video transcript